bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 Plugins are React components that can be loaded from external sources by the BigBlueButton HTML5 client to extend its functionalities.

+## Overview

+An overview of the plugin architecture and capabilities can be found [here](https://github.com/bigbluebutton/plugins/blob/main/README.md#capabilities-and-technical-details).

 ## Examples

 A variety of example implementations to manipulate different parts of the BBB client can be found in the [`samples`](samples) folder.

 ## Usage